 Are you planning a trip to Kauai but unsure of how long to stay?
 In this piece, I’ll explain the perfect number of days to spend in Kauai.

-This post about how many days in Kauai do you need contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about how many days in Kauai do you need was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you planning a trip to Kauai and are attempting to determine how many days you’ll need to see everything there?